meltemod/social-vulnerabilities/README.md

 ## Interpretation

 - **Darker Purple Areas (SVI 0.605 to 1.000)**
-  These tracts show the highest vulnerability, often with concentrations of low-income households, single-parent families, people with disabilities, limited English proficiency, unemployment, and lack of transportation access.
-Commonly found in North, West, and Southwest Philadelphia.
+  These tracts show the highest vulnerability,.commonly found in North, West, and Southwest Philadelphia.

 - **Lighter Purple to White Areas (SVI 0.000 to 0.223)**
-  These tracts are least vulnerable, typically with higher income, better resources, and lower demographic risk.
+  These tracts are least vulnerable.
 Located mostly in Center City, parts of Northeast Philadelphia, and some Northwest neighborhoods (e.g., Chestnut Hill, Roxborough).

 - **Gray Areas ("Missing Data")**
   Tracts with missing data often correspond to industrial zones, commercial areas, parks, or unpopulated land like the airport or large parks.